xjqicuhk/SIMS/README.md

 # Semi-parametric Image Synthesis

-This is a Tensorflow implementation of cascaded refinement networks to synthesize photographic images from semantic layouts.
+This is a Tensorflow implementation of Semi-parametric Image Synthesis.

 <img src="./overallpipeline.png"/>